andy-sweet/fcdiff/doc/methods.rst

 Methods
 *******

-This section describes our mathematical model of differences in functional connectivity and the methods we use to estimate anomalous connections and regions in unhealthy patients and groups.
+This section describes our mathematical models of differences in functional connectivity and the methods we use to estimate anomalous connections and regions in unhealthy patients and groups.